-A section line monument that has been disturbed by construction activities shall be re-established by the contractor, following the procedures in the Manual of Surveying Instructions, U.S. Department of the Interior, Bureau of Land Management.
-Applicable statutes and standards set forth in Minimum Standards for Land Surveying in Arizona, Arizona State Board of Technical Registration, shall also be followed.
+Section line monumentation that is disturbed by construction activities shall be re-established by the Contractor, following the procedures in the Manual of Surveying Instructions, U.S. Department of the Interior, Bureau of Land Management.
+Applicable statues, and standards set forth in Minimum Standards for Land Surveying in Arizona, Arizona State Board of Technical Registration, shall also be followed.
 Monuments re-established shall be recorded in the Office of the County Recorder, and a copy of the Corner Recordation documentation shall be submitted to the Resident Engineer within five working days of recordation.

-The contractor is responsible for locating and properly referencing the locations of the monuments so that the monument can be constructed with reasonable accuracy.
+The Contractor is responsible for locating and properly referencing the locations of the monuments so that the monument can be constructed with reasonable accuracy.
 Contract survey crews, as part of the verification process, shall locate and make ties to all located Section Line monuments and roadway monuments in the vicinity of the proposed work.